 Antmicro advocates open digital design at Embedded World 2019

-Topics: Open HW, Open machine vision, Open FPGA IP
+Topics: Open hardware, Open machine vision, Open FPGA

 As new opportunities unfold for modern edge computing and the bold concept of open source digital design is paving its way through the silicon industry, Antmicro is kicking into high gear with new platforms and new partnerships which we will be proudly presenting at Embedded World 2019 in Nuremberg, Germany from February 26th to 28th.